lewisrodgers/lewis-rodgers.github.io/_posts/2018-02-02-chrome-extensions-web-store-api-bitbucket-pipelines.md

 ## Chrome Web Store API

-What does the CWS API do?
+What does the CWS Publish API do?

-> The Chrome Web Store API provides a set of REST endpoints for programmatically creating, updating, and publishing items in the Chrome Web Store.
+> The Chrome Web Store Publish API provides a set of REST endpoints for programmatically creating, updating, and publishing items in the Chrome Web Store.

 It gives us a way to update an existing store item, and then publish that store item using code instead of visiting the Developer Dashboard.
 Here’s how the endpoints look:

-**Upload package for existing store item**
+Upload package for existing store item:

 ```sh
 $ curl \